Bernardo-MG/sphinx-docs-theme/docs/source/configuration.rst

 Variable           Usage
 ================== =====
-general_info_links List of links to show on the general info column in the folder. docs_links         List of links to generate the docs menu. info_links         List of links to generate the information menu.
+general_info_links List of links to show on the general info column in the folder. navbar_links       List of links to generate the docs menu.
+Each element is a tuple, containing a name for the menu and a list of links.
 ================== =====